Income protection 101

 3. Benefit period

 The benefit period is the maximum amount of time you can receive income protection payments for any claim while you are disabled.
-It can be based on time (e.g. 6 months, 2 years etc.) or age (e.g. to age 65, 70 etc.) and your choice can make a difference to the total amount you receive.
+It can be based on time (e.g. 2 years) or age (e.g. to age 65) and your choice can make a difference to the total amount you receive.

 Say you’re aged 40 and you become permanently disabled, meaning you’ll never be able to return to work.
 If you had a 2-year benefit period, your benefit payments would stop when you’re aged 42.
-But if your benefit period was to age 65, you would continue to receive benefit payments for an additional 23 years.
+But if your benefit period period was to age 65, you would continue to receive benefit payments for an additional 23 years as you continue to meet the disability definition.

 Choosing a longer benefit period increases your premium because the potential payout is higher.
 However, be aware the benefit period is the maximum amount of time you can receive payments.
 If you’re able to return to work sooner than that, or you reach age 65, your payments will stop.